chadcodes0/Exercises-for-Programmers/README.md

 # Exercises-for-Programmers
-Working through the book with HTML, JavaScript and PHP.
+Working through the book with JavaScript and PHP.